 Qualitative data is about qualities.
 It’s harder—if not impossible—to measure.
 You can use qualitative data to "zoom in" to the level of the user to clarify your understanding of the problem.

 It’s a common trap to only rely on one of these types of data, but think of them as two sides of the same coin.
 Quantitative data will highlight issues in your product.
-Qualitative data will show you precisely what the why the user is having those issues and might even point to an easy solution.
+Qualitative data will show you precisely why the user is having those issues and might even point to an easy solution.

 You can find quantitative feedback using tools like: